isomerpages/sentosa-corp/_who-we-are/4-our-milestones.md

     <tr>
         <td>February 1982</td>
         <td>
-            Sentosa's monorail system began operatoins, serving as one of the iconic and key modes of transport around the resort island.
+            Sentosa's monorail system began operations, serving as one of the iconic and key modes of transport around the resort island.
 A scenic ride around Sentosa would have taken 45 minutes.
         </td>
     </tr>
 </table>